Is There A Difference Between Cocaine And Crack Cocaine?

 Purity And Form Difference Between Crack And Powder Cocaine

-- Crack cocaine typically is available as rocks.
+- Crack cocaine is typically available as rocks.
 Crack rocks are white (or off-white) and vary in size and shape.

-- Cocaine typically is sold to users as a fine, white, crystalline powder.
+- Cocaine is typically sold to users as a fine, white, crystalline powder.

 - Impurities – Substances present in the drug as a natural result of how it was made rather than deliberately added.
 For example, opiate alkaloids may be present in heroin from refining opium into heroin.